 - focussed on identifying and measuring the impact of cultural activities across the five public policy domains of cultural, social, economic, environmental and governance;

-- aggregates data from across the system or within a program or organisation to provide consistent monitoring and governance and
+- aggregates data from across the system or within an a program or organisation to provide consistent monitoring and governance and

 - will communicate with other corporate systems i.e. scheduled marketing, traffic management providing numbers attending, dates, location etc.

 The WhiteBox platform is a public sector funded initiative led by CDN in partnership with Australian capital cities and the Australia Council for the Arts, with other major urban cities, regional councils and cultural producers joining in trials to make WhiteBox applicable to a diverse cultural sector.
 The product’s potential has received and enthusiastic response from Australian councils, trial sites and international arts agencies and has been endorsed by international local government peak body UCLG (United Cities and Local Government.)

 Since 2016, the planning and evaluation frameworks developed by CDN have been presented via a series of workshops for local and regional governments across the Asia Pacific and Europe, further validating the theory and application in any setting.
 Over the past four years, the planning and evaluation tools have been in trials in the field with councils of varying sizes and resources as well as a range of cultural organisations across Australia and the Asia Pacific.

 Each of the Australian capital cities is taking the lead on behalf of the other local councils in their jurisdiction by building and integrating WhiteBox into the activities and governance processes of their city.